I know you’re probably thinking what lessons with coffee? What can I possibly learn from a cup of coffee?

 I knew coffee and me were a thing again from then on.

 But, through that experience, I learned that you probably don’t need as much coffee as you think you do.

-I used to drink two cups in the morning and then another in the afternoon, sometimes more.
-But before I became a mom I was having at least three cups a day.
+I used to drink two or three cups in the morning and then another in the afternoon, sometimes more.

 Like many things in life, we often think we need something that we actually don’t.
 Maybe it’s because it’s been our routine for so long or we’ve never done it any other way.